 Additional functional characteristics are:

 - User location information reporting is based on the identity of the cell that is serving the UE and supported by the eNodeB terminating S1-MME.
+The cell identity of the Primary cell in the secondary RAN node may also be included, if available.

 - Path update signalling for E-RABs configured as "SCG bearers" and Serving GW relocation cannot occur at the same time.